What's the Cost to Replace a Consumer Unit?

 How Long Does It Take to Upgrade a Fuse Board?

 It also depends on the size of the property, as a six-circuit unit in a one-bedroom flat normally takes around 4 to 5 hours.
-While the time frame to install a ten-circuit fuse box is around 5 to 6 hours.
+The time frame to install a ten-circuit fuse box is around 5 to 6 hours.

-Larger consumer units with twelve circuit which are normally used in a three-bedroom semi or four-bedroom detached home tend to take around 6 to 7 hours to install.
+Larger consumer units with twelve circuits which are normally used in a three-bedroom semi or four-bedroom detached home tend to take around 6 to 7 hours to install.

 You may also have to consider time spent on additional work, such as rewiring which can take around 4 to 9 days to complete depending on the size of the house.
 If you need any new light switch or sockets moving, then this can also add around 1 to 4 hours to the job.